-Before I start with the step-by-step guide, let’s first clear the air about Facebook in 2015:
+Before I start with the step-by-step guide, let’s first clear the air about Facebook:

 Facebook is Still King of Social Media

 The first step is a mental one: Is your target audience on Facebook?
 If you’re targeting teenagers, you might want to focus more on other platform, but if you are targeting individuals in their 20s and above, Facebook still has got you covered: At last count Facebook users in the United States alone were at 191 million users, comprising 60% of the American population.
 For those of you who remember what they were, Facebook has become the White Pages of social media.
 You can even target people on their birthday on Facebook.
 If there’s any one network any given individual are on, chances are its Facebook.
 For this reason alone, Facebook simply cannot be ignored as part of a social media strategy – and that’s why Facebook Business Page engagement is crucial for your success!